 All criminal offenses in Virginia are classified as either misdemeanors or felonies.
-Felonies are generally more serious than misdemeanors and can be punishable by death or confinement in a state correctional facility.
+Felonies are generally more serious than misdemeanors and can be punishable by confinement in a state correctional facility.
 Misdemeanors can result in anywhere from no jail time up to a maximum of 12 months in jail.

 A conviction for a misdemeanor or felony will leave an individual with a criminal record.
 The best way to avoid a conviction is to contact an experienced Virginia criminal defense attorney as soon as possible to understand your rights and build a strong defense.
 Please contact me today to discuss your case.